jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

   body: "<p>Although the mouth represents a small and limited region of the human
     body, <b>a large number of congenital and/or acquired pathological entities that require elective surgical treatment</b> can be presented in it.
-Among the most common of those that are treated in our clinic, we can mention the extraction of the included third molars  <em>(wisdom teeth)</em>, simple, complex and multiple dental extractions, placement of DENTAL IMPLANTS, phrenilectomies, apicectomies and periapical surgeries, excision and biopsy of minor oral lesions and dentigerous cysts; among others.</p>\n<p><b>Usually all these procedures are performed under
+Among the most common of those that are treated in our clinic we can mention the extraction of the included third molars  <em>(wisdom teeth)</em>, simple, complex and multiple dental extractions, placement of DENTAL IMPLANTS, phrenilectomies, apicectomies and periapical surgeries, excision and biopsy of minor oral lesions and dentigerous cysts; among others.</p>\n<p><b>Usually all these procedures are performed under